nhsconnect/gpconnect/pages/appointments/appointments_release_notes.md

   - The "[Implementation And Testing](appointments.html#implementation-and-testing)" section has been added to indicate the best approach for implementing the appointment management capability pack.
 - [Book an appointment](appointments_use_case_book_an_appointment.html)
   - Added note regarding the inclusion of `patient temporary contact details` for the purposes of the appointment and where to include them in the appointment resource.
+  - Added additional guidance around the must-support requirement for the bookingOrganization element within the appointment resource.

 #### [1.0.0-rc.3 (Released: 28/11/2017)](https://github.com/nhsconnect/gpconnect/releases/tag/Appointment_rc.3_Foundations_rc.4_GP_Connect_rc.1)

 {% include important.html content="Release 1.0.0-rc.3 contains a change of FHIR version from DSTU2 to STU3 as the base fhir version for the GP Connect API Capbility." %}